»All of engineering is about adaptive control systems«

 Michael Saylor

-The question of whether machines can »really« be more intelligent than humans is heavily influenced by fears and opinionated discussions which are, from an empirical point of view, quite uninteresting.
+The question of whether machines can »really« be more intelligent than humans is heavily shaped by fears and opinion-driven debates which, from an empirical point of view, are of little relevance and quite uninteresting.

 »Intelligent is, what intelligent does« (Ashby), and »that it is assumed of a highly differentiated automaton that it can have thoughts and also feelings, is less depressing than the obvious fact that there are people who do not think and have no feelings« (H. R. Rapp).

-If the brain was so simple that we could understand it, we would be so simple that we couldn’t: what is taken for (empirically relevant) intelligence is ultimately an emergent phenomenon that has all the more potentials the less it is trivialized.
-So the more powerful artificial neural networks become, the less we can understand them.
+If the brain were so simple that we could understand it, we would be so simple that we couldn’t: what is taken for (empirically relevant) intelligence is ultimately an emergent phenomenon that reveals ever greater potential the less it is trivialized.
+Thus, the more powerful artificial neural networks become, the less we are able to understand them.

-Many use cases require explainable, controllable AI, which can by design impede possibilities; in some cases explanations are attempted through trivialized reverse engineering.
+Many use cases demand explainable, controllable AI, which by design can limit possibilities; in some cases, explanations are attempted through trivialized reverse engineering.

 But the ultimate solution is radically simple: